Looking to remove iron-on vinyl from a shirt? Or perhaps the vinyl is peeling off your favorite bag and you can’t bear to get rid of it yet?

 - Don’t use a heat press – It just won’t work as well.

-- Be sure to wash the garment before trying this process – it will loosen the HTV and make it easier to remove.
+- Be sure to wash the garment first – it will loosen the HTV and make it easier to remove.

 - Be careful with the dryer – Check what temperature you should use for your material as otherwise, you might end up with a miniature version of your shirt!